ZavierHenry/SRTV/README.md

 ![Vanderbilt children's statement screen reader text](assets/statement_screen_reader_tweet.png)

 The statement in the tweet is replaced with "image", indicating that the image did not have any alt text.
-People who are using screen readers lose the valuable information within the statement because of a lack of alt text.
+People who are using screen readers lose the valuable information within the statement because of this.

 ## How It Works